D-ECCO

 This ECCO News Issue is the perfect opportunity for me to express awe and gratitude: awe for the dedicated dietitians of D-ECCO, who have accomplished so much, and gratitude to the Governing Board of ECCO, which detected this emerging need in IBD and supported its development within ECCO, allowing me to be part of the process.

-Posted in Committee News, ECCO'18, Congress News, D-ECCO, Volume 13, Issue 1
+Posted in Committee News, Congress News, ECCO'18, D-ECCO, Volume 13, Issue 1

 12December2017